Dynatrace/Dynatrace-AppMon-IntelliJ-IDEA-Integration-Plugin/FAQ.md

 ##### My Run configuration is not visible under "Run With AppMon Configurations"
 > Only specific run configurations are supported.
 The currenlty supported run configurations are: Java application, JUnit test

+## Error messages

+##### Failed connecting to Dynatrace AppMon Client to poll for CodeLink jump requests.
+> Dynatrace AppMon Client is either not running or the IntelliJ Idea the client configuration is wrong ("File \ Settings \ Build, Execution, Deployment \ Dynatrace \ Codelink ).
+To prevent the message from appearing please disable CodeLink temporarily and reenable as needed ("File \ Settings \ Build, Execution, Deployment \ CodeLink \ Enable)

+##### No test results available.
+Please verify agent and profile settings.
+> The plugin polls the AppMon Server repeatadly waiting for the purePaths to be analized.
+Test results are processed on the server after a delay and don't arrive all at once.
+After 30 seconds the available results are presented.
+After 30 seconds the only way to view the test results is to open the AppMon Client.

+#### Session recording is not allowed if continuous transaction storage is enabled
+> In order to record session you have to disable Continuous Transaction on Dynatrace Server, you can do that in Dynatrace Client under "Settings \ Dynatrace Server... \ Storage \ Storage Settings section \ Enable continuous transaction storage".